rstudio/shiny/README.md

 The Javascript code in Shiny is minified using tools that run on Node.js.
 See the tools/ directory for more information.

+## Guidelines for contributing

+We welcome contributions to the **shiny** package.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines of how to contribute.

 ## License

 The shiny package is licensed under the GPLv3.
 See these files in the inst directory for additional details: